 The sculpture of Augustus depicts the emperor as the chief high priest, Pontifex Maximus.
 He’s wrapped in intricate folds of drapery.
 The emperor is portrayed as a youth, idealized and standing in contrapposto.

 - Hours: Tuesday to Sunday from 11:00 am to 6:00 pm

 - Entry Fee: € 13

-The 15th century Palazzo Altemps another excellent collection of ancient art in Rome.
+The 15th century Palazzo Altemps is another excellent collection of ancient art in Rome.
 It’s a quiet oasis where you can admire ancient sculpture without the crowds of Rome’s other museums.
 It’s right across from the cacophonous Piazza Navona.

 Like the Palazzo Massimo, it’s part of the National Roman Museum.
 And like the Borghese Gallery, the collection is shown off in a gorgeous and sumptuously decorated palace.
 It’s amazing that this place is still a hidden gem in Rome.

 At the heart of the collection lies the extraordinary Ludovisi collection, curated by Ludovico Ludovisi, nephew of Pope Gregory XV.

 The must see ancient masterpieces include Apollo the Lyrist, the Ludovisi Athena, the Ludovisi Throne, the Grande Ludovisi Sarcophagus, the Ludovisi Ares, and the Ludovisi Gaul.

 The Grand Ludovisi Sarcophagus is considered one of the finest examples of Roman imperial sarcophagi.
 It’s made of marble and features highly detailed and elaborate relief sculptures on all four sides.

 The Ludovisi Gaul is a companion piece to the Dying Gaul in the Capitoline Museums.
 He’s in the process of taking his own life by thrusting a sword into his neck.